You can make summer a time when your students make progress through field studies and other enriching activities.

 Children make creative investigations to develop an understanding of mud.
 They chart and photograph their findings.
 A fun outdoor summer activity that promotes science and math skills.

-Summer is a time to take full advantage of the myriad wonders of nature — and all the outdoor play space — with infants and toddlers.
+Summer is a time to take full advantage of the myriad wonders of nature — and all the outdoor play space — with young children.

 Encourage creative-thinking skills with this summer machine activity for mixed ages.
 Kids learn the purpose of various tools and explore ways to design new ones.

-Children paint water pictures that encourage creativity, eye-hand coordination, and fun!
-An outdoor summer art activity for mixed ages.
+Children paint water pictures that encourage creativity, eye-hand coordination, and fun.

 Books and Booktalks